-* QC_ML, a machine learning approach to quality control hydrographic data, the initial prototype of CoTeDe.
+- Renamed to QC_ML, a machine learning approach to quality control hydrographic data, the initial prototype of Anomaly Detection approach.
 I refactored the system I developed to quality control TSG, to evaluate the PIRATA’s CTD stations for INPE.
-At this point I migrated from my personal Subversion server to Bitbucket, and I lost the history and logs before this point.
+At that point I migrated from my personal Subversion server to Bitbucket, and I lost the detailed history and logs before that.

 - Modified to parse Seabird CTDs so that the .cnv files could be directly QCed.

 - A system to automaticaly quality control TSG data on realtime for AOML-NOAA.
 The data was handled in a PostgreSQL database, and only the traditional tests were applied, i.e. a sequence of binary tests (spike, gradient, valid position …).